Mockup of the Midnight Identity

 The DataCard component is used to highlight an important value in a card element

-The DataCard component is one of the components I created in collaboration with one designer of my team (look at it on this dribbble shot)
+The DataCard component is one of the components I created in collaboration with one designer of my team (

 My second role, as we were working on an hybrid Design/Tech team was to elaborate with my teammates some workflows for our own team but also with other teams of the company to make sure that the Design System we were creating was well used, well understood and also efficient enough for our consumers usage.
 This is maybe the most important part on the Design System work: The collaboration.